sionleroux/vimrc/README.md

 If you would like to use my *vimrc*, clone this repository to your home directory and link the `vimrc` file from `.vimrc/vimrc` to `~/.vimrc`, like this:

     cd ~
-    wget git://github.com/sinisterstuf/vimrc.git
+    git clone git://github.com/sinisterstuf/vimrc.git .vim
+    cd .vim
+    git submodule init
+    git submodule update
-    ln -s .vim/vimrc .vimrc
+    ln -s vimrc ../.vimrc

+I've switched to using [git sub-modules](http://git-scm.com/book/en/Git-Tools-Submodules) now, so the actual plugin files are no longer in my repository, just a `.gitmodules` file containing directory and link information to install the plugins from their own repositories.

 If you're using Microsoft Windows™ then rename the `.vim` directory to `.vimfiles` and make sure it's in your "User folder" `C:\Users\YOURNAME\.vimfiles`.
-You'll also have to **copy** the `vimrc` file instead of linking it because that's the way things are done on Microsoft Windows™!
+You'll also have to **copy** the `vimrc` file to the parent folder instead of linking it, because that's the way things are done on Microsoft Windows™!

 If you're using Mac OSX, I assume the process is similar to that on GNU/Linux but nothing has been tested so don't complain if it does nothing or breaks everything.